timle/timle.github.io/_posts/2016-11-21-songproffr-I-motivation-and-graph-based-predictions.md

 *Further illustration of the relationship between user and songs.
 Recommendations will be made by looking for songs with groups of users in common*
 {: style="color:gray; font-size: 80%; text-align: center; width="600px"}

-Because the data is structured as bipartite data, matrix operations can be used to quickly and efficiently do a lot of the calculation required to determine which songs have a lot of overlapping users (and so which songs make good recommendations for each other).
+Because the data is structured as bipartite data, matrix operations can be used to quickly and efficiently do much of the calculation required to determine which songs have a lot of overlapping users (and so which songs make good recommendations for each other).

+Because of the efficiency of calculations involving vectorization, and matrix algebra (this analysis was done in r) I decided to first try an analysis that takes advantage of the properties of the data.
+An alternative would have been to calculate cosine similarity between vectors representing songs.
+In this case, a vector would be a list of songs, and the number for each representing how many users were in common between the two songs.
+Having to calculate this for every song in the database is very computationally intensive.
+As an alternative, part of this project was exploring alternative means (with a focus on efficiency) to finding user similarities between songs.
+For a future endeavor I plan on calculating traditional collaborative filtering techniques, using the excellent MLlib toolbox for Apache Spark, and comparing with the method used here.

 A convenient method of representing bipartite data is to use a matrix, with 1's to represent links, and 0's otherwise.
 For example, this data is represented with song ids as rows, and user names as columns, and where a user liked a song, the value is 1.